vertexproject/synapse/docs/synapse/devopsguide.rst

             - SYN_AXON_HTTPS_PORT=null
             - SYN_AXON_AHA_PROVISION=ssl://aha.<yournetwork>:27272/<guid>?certhash=<sha256>

-After starting the service, the Axon will now be configured to bind its listening port to 30001.
+After starting the service, the Axon will now be configured to bind its Telepath listening port to 30001.
 This can be seen in the services ``cell.yaml`` file.

   ::